nucypher/nucypher/docs/source/pre_application/running_a_node.rst

     NuCypher maintains a separate self-contained CLI that automates the initialization and management of PRE nodes deployed on cloud infrastructure.
-This CLI leverages automation tools such as Ansible and Docker to simplify the setup and management of nodes running in the cloud.
+This CLI leverages automation tools such as Ansible and Docker to simplify the setup and management of nodes running in the cloud (*under active development and currently limited to testnet automation*).
 See :ref:`managing-cloud-nodes`.

 After :ref:`staking on Threshold <stake-initialization>`, and finding a server that meets the :ref:`requirements <node-requirements>`, running a PRE node entails the following: